Boston Review is now accepting entries for the 2018 Aura Estrada Short Story Contest.

 United States of America

-Entries close on Monday 3 October 2016.
+The winner will be announced in July 2018.
 For full entry information and conditions visit the Boston Review’s Contest Page.